andrewmopro/BJC-Teacher-Tracker/README.md

 ## Description

 The Beauty and Joy of Computing (BJC) is an introductory computer science curriculum developed at UC Berkeley meant for high school freshmen up to college freshmen.
 The program has a teacher guide and a newly generated password that is to be given to any teacher who signs up for the program as a volunteer educator in the Bay Area - there are plans to expand the program to other states in late 2020.
 This pilot application is designed as a dashboard to track the workflow of teachers who run the program and provide high-level, descriptive statistics on the courses taught and participating schools.
-The BJC Teacher Tracker is a NEW project started in Fall 2019 by a group of 5 student developers in UC Berkeley's CS 169: Software Engineering.
+The BJC Teacher Tracker is a new project started in Fall 2019 by a group of 5 student developers in UC Berkeley's CS 169: Software Engineering.

 ## Key Features and Functionality